Kulai Municipal Council: Emblem history

 When Kulai District Council was established on 1 January 1976, its emblem consisted of two mousedeers supporting a shield depicting a star and crescent at the bottom to symbolise Islamic faith and nine stars on top to symbolise the nine towns that united under the local government.
 At the bottom of shield is a scroll bearing the District Council's name in Jawi Malay with two palm fronds.
 The name of the District Council in Romanised Malay was written at the top of the shield.

 After the upgradation of Kulai District Council as the Kulai Municipal Council on 21 April 2004, the local government's emblem consisted of a blue semicircle at the top and nine red stairs at the bottom in v-shaped formation on a blue shield surrounded by two palm fronds.
 At the top half are a Rub el Hizb that symbolise Islamic Faith and a book to symbolise knowledge, while at the bottom half is a white aircraft that symbolise the Senai Airport.
 The nine red stairs symbolise the nine towns under the Municipal Council that are developed by stages.
-The emblem also featured the motto of the Municipal Council – Cemerlang, Sejahtera (Excellent, Prosperous) in Romanised Malay on a blue scroll, topped by a yellow star and crescent and the name of the Municipal Council written in both Jawi and Romanised Malay script on a yellow scroll at the bottom.
+The emblem also featured the motto of the Municipal Council – Cemerlang, Sejahtera (Excellent, Peaceful) in Romanised Malay on a blue scroll, topped by a yellow star and crescent and the name of the Municipal Council written in both Jawi and Romanised Malay script on a yellow scroll at the bottom.

 An emblem with a completely new design was adopted in conjunction with Sultan Ibrahim Iskandar's Birthday on 22 November 2018.
 It consists of a blue shield charged with the flag of Kulai District at the top defaced by the name of the Municipal Council in Jawi Malay script.
 At the bottom, there are a ten teeth gear to symbolise industrial development, an aircraft to represent Senai Airport, the Mount Pulai representation as well as electronic circuit board to symbolise the ICT Industry and the number 2004 – the year of Kulai Municipal Council's establishment.
 The shield is supported by two Johor State arms tigers on both sides and topped by the Johor Royal Crown.
 At the bottom of the shield is a blue scroll with the name of the Municipal Council in Romanised Malay script.